qLibc

 Returns

-true if found otherwise returns false
+true if found otherwise false

 Return values